apache/activemq-website/src/components/classic/documentation/message-redelivery-and-dlq-handling.md

 ```
 Once a message's redelivery attempts exceeds the `maximumRedeliveries` configured for the [Redelivery Policy](redelivery-policy), a "Poison ACK" is sent back to the broker letting him know that the message was considered a poison pill.
 The Broker then takes the message and sends it to a Dead Letter Queue so that it can be analyzed later on.

-The default Dead Letter Queue in ActiveMQ Classic is called `ActiveMQ.DLQ`; all un-deliverable messages will get sent to this queue and this can be difficult to manage.
+The default Dead Letter Queue in ActiveMQ is called `ActiveMQ.DLQ`; all un-deliverable messages will get sent to this queue and this can be difficult to manage.
 So, you can set an `individualDeadLetterStrategy` in the destination policy map of the `activemq.xml` configuration file, which allows you to specify a specific dead letter queue prefix for a given queue or topic.
 You can apply this strategy using wild card if you like so that all queues get their own dead-letter queue, as is shown in the example below.
 ```
 <broker>